 What made you want a career as a financial advisor?

-I actually never did.
+I actually never saw myself as a financial advisor.
 I initially took this job because it was an opportunity to work with friends, and a chance to get out of the corporate environment I had been in previously.
-It was only once I actually started doing the work that I realized how much I love it, and how well-suited it really is for me.
-I’ve got just the right amount of math-based OCD to make staring at stock charts all day long something I really, really enjoy.
+It was only once I actually started doing the work that I realized how much I loved it, and how well suited it really was for me.
+I think I am just the right level of math nerd to make staring at stock charts all day long actually thrilling.

-What do you like best about being a part of SFP family?
+What do you like best about being part of the Signature Financial Planning family?

 The people.
 Hands down, that’s an easy one.
-I love my co-workers, and I love our clients.
-I’ve been privileged to work with and beside some truly wonderful people during my time here, and I’ve never stopped being impressed by the intelligence, integrity, kindness and generosity that I get to see every single day.
+I love my coworkers and I love our clients.
+I’ve been privileged to work with some truly wonderful people during my time here, and I never cease to be impressed by the intelligence, integrity, kindness, and generosity that I get to witness every single day.

 How do you want your clients to view their wealth?

 I always tell clients that money is a tool, not an end.
 Your wealth and your portfolio represent options – the ability to live your life and your dreams on your own terms.
 Managed properly, those tools can serve you throughout your lifetime.
-If you focus solely on appreciation and accumulation and care only about seeing that bottom line number get larger, then you’re missing the point.
-What’s truly important is the happiness, freedom and security that money can provide.
+If you focus solely on appreciation and accumulation and only care about seeing that bottom line increase, then you’re missing the point.
+What is truly important is the happiness, freedom, and security that money can provide.

-For a job that oftentimes measures success down to the hundredths of a percent, I find that I actually tend to focus more on accomplishments that are a little more nebulous or abstract in nature.
-I’m incredibly proud of the efficiency and capability we’ve shown here at Signature in managing huge sums of money for many hundreds of clients in an appropriate and creative fashion.
+For a job that often measures success down to the hundredths of a percent, I find that I actually tend to focus on accomplishments that are more abstract in nature.
+I’m incredibly proud of the efficiency and capability we’ve achieved at Signature, managing large sums of money for hundreds of clients in an appropriate and creative fashion.
 I’m proud of the way we treat our clients and our employees, and I’m especially proud of the work we do in the community.
-Only a purely personal level, passing the CFA exams and obtaining my designation definitely stands out as one of the most difficult and satisfying things I’ve ever done in my life.
-It’s made me a better advisor and a better investor, and now that’s over, I can definitely say how happy I am that I stuck with it.
+On a purely personal level, passing the CFA exams and obtaining my designation definitely stands out as one of the most difficult and satisfying things I’ve ever done.
+It has made me a better advisor and investor.

 What do you love to do outside of work?